 Weekly/Monthly/Annual Performance Assessment (P.A.)

-In addition to the weekly performance assessment, WHOOP also offers a monthly and even a yearly report that turns a huge data volume into actionable insights.
+In addition to the weekly performance assessment, WHOOP also offers a monthly and even a yearly report that turns a huge volume of data into actionable insights.

-For example, by answering a few simple questions every day, WHOOP could tell you how alcohol use impacted your sleep performance or resting heart rate.
+For example, by answering a few simple questions every day, WHOOP can tell you how alcohol use impacts your sleep performance and/or resting heart rate.

 I absolutely love the granularity and I can’t wait to see the results as part of my next performance assessment.